The four states of an active notice — and what changes at each

 The enforcement credibility of a legal notice depends entirely on whether the next step happens on time

-Borrowers — and their lawyers — learn quickly which NBFCs follow through on their notices and which do not.
-An institution that issues Section 13(2) notices and then waits 4 months to take the next step teaches borrowers that the 60-day period is not real.
-An institution that issues a Section 13(4) notice within 24 hours of the 60-day deadline teaches borrowers that the institution's legal track is serious, mechanical, and predictable.
+Borrowers — and their lawyers — learn quickly which banks follow through on their notices and which do not.
+An institution that issues UCC default notices and then waits 4 months to take the next step teaches borrowers that the notice period is not real.
+An institution that issues a possession or sale notice within 24 hours of the notice deadline teaches borrowers that the institution's legal track is serious, mechanical, and predictable.
 The Legal Notice Agent AI ensures that the institution's enforcement actions are as credible as its notices — because the next step always follows the current step, on time, automatically, without waiting for a human to remember a date on a spreadsheet.
 The institution that never misses a deadline is the institution whose notices are taken seriously.